 Between 12-24 months, toddlers develop motor skills to use utensils.
 Giving opportunities to master self-feeding skills allows the older toddler (2 years) to consume most of the same food offered to the family (with some extra preparation to prevent choking).

 Sources: Pediatric Nutrition.
 8th Ed.
 2019.
 American Academy of Pediatrics.
 Frank R. Greer, MD, FAAP; Ronald E. Kleinman, MD, FAAP. *This website has been developed by Ahimsa LLC.
 This site offers health and nutritional information and is designed for educational purposes only.
 While many of our experts are practicing clinicians, viewing this site, receipt of information contained on this site or the transmission of information from or to this site does not constitute a physician-patient relationship.
 The content is not intended to be a substitute for professional medical advice, diagnosis or treatment, and does not constitute medical or other professional advice.
+Any information provided is not meant to address a specific situation, person or event, even if you provide information about a specific person or situation to Ahimsa.
 Always seek the advice of your child’s own physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay seeking it because of something you have read on this site.
 Please click here for more information on our disclaimer.
+Effective Date: October 7, 2019, Updated 6/17/2021. © 2021 Ahimsa LLC, All Rights Reserved